platformatic/platformatic/docs/composer/configuration.md

 import Issues from '../getting-started/issues.md';

----
-title: Configuration Overview
-label: Platformatic Composer Configuration
----

-# Configuration of Platformatic Composer
+# Configuration

 Platformatic Composer can be configured with a [configuration file](#configuration-files) in the different file formats below.
-The Composer also supports use of environment variables as setting values with [environment variable placeholders](https://docs.platformatic.dev/docs/composer/configuration#environment-variable-placeholders).
+The Composer also supports use of environment variables as setting values with [environment variable placeholders](../composer/configuration.md#setting-and-using-env-placeholders).

 ## Configuration Files